-Common Hazardous Chemicals in the e Salon Mail polish or glue remover.
+Common Hazardous Chemicals in the Salon Nail polish or glue remover.
 Acetone, acetonitrile, butyl acetate, isopropyl acetate, etc. Can cause headaches, dizziness, and irritation to the eyes, skin, nose, and throat; breathing problems; nausea; vomiting; weakness; and exhaustion.
 High levels of Ethyl Acetate can cause fainting.
 Nail polish.
 Butyl acetate, dibutyl phthalate (DBP), Ethyl acetate; formaldehyde; isopropyl acetate; methacrylic acid, toluene, etc. Can cause headaches, irritation to eyes, skin, nose, mouth, throat, and stomach; nausea; difficulty breathing (coughing, asthma-like attacks, and wheezing); allergic reactions, skin burns; and numbness.
 High levels of Ethyl Acetate can cause fainting and long-term exposures to high concentrations of DBP can cause other serious effects.
 Formaldehyde can cause cancer, and toluene can cause damage to the liver and kidneys and harm to unborn children during pregnancy.
-Chemical hair treatments.
-Formaldehyde.
+Chemical hair treatments.Formaldehyde.
 Difficulty breathing, including coughing, asthma-like attacks, and wheezing; allergic reactions; irritated eyes, skin, and throat.
 Formaldehyde can cause cancer.
-Disinfectants.
-Quaternary ammonium compounds.
+Disinfectants.Quaternary ammonium compounds.
 Can cause asthma; irritation to the skin and nose.

 More information about the chemicals found in salon products and how to safely use them is located on product information, packaging, or printed Safety Data Sheets that are provided when the products are purchased.
 It is your responsibility to be familiar with the chemicals you are using and the safety precautions that are required, for both your own protection as well as the protection of salon clients and visitors.
-Thanks to regulations set forth in OSHA's Hazard Communication Standard, product manufactures must provide salon owners with Safety Data Sheets for every product used in the salon that may contain a hazardous chemical at 1% or more (or at 0.1% or more or carcinogenic chemicals) or that could be released into the air above limits set by OSHA or the American Conference of Governmental Industrial Hygienists (ACGIH).
+Thanks to regulations set forth in OSHA's Hazard Communication Standard, product manufactures must provide salon owners with Safety Data Sheets for every product used in the salon that may contain a hazardous chemical at 1% or more (or at 0.1% or more for carcinogenic chemicals) or that could be released into the air above limits set by OSHA or the American Conference of Governmental Industrial Hygienists (ACGIH).
 Each Safety Data Sheet lists both the precautions and health risks for the relevant products including: hazardous ingredients; exposure warnings; health and safety risks; precautions for use and storage; and emergency response information.
+As a licensed cosmetologist, you should read and become familiar with each Safety Data Sheet and be sure that you understand and retain the information included.
+For managing cosmetologists, it is also important to ensure that all workers have access to - and training on - the Safety Data Sheets, the potential hazards of each product, and proper and safe usage.